Do Sew-In Extensions Damage your Hair? Benefits and Risk

 Conclusion

-So yes, do sew in weaves damage hair?
+So yes, do sew-in weaves damage hair, or generally do hair extensions ruin your hair?
 Only if you let them.
 When done right, they boost, shield, and elevate your glow without hollowing you out.
-Make smart moves, not excuses—and let your hair do the talking.
+Make smart moves, not excusesβand let your hair do the talking.

 Frequently Asked Questions